SymfonyCasts/api-platform3/sfcasts/ep1/serialization-groups.md

 To fix this, we can *also* add groups above methods.
 Say `#[Groups(['treasure:read'])]`.

-And when we go check... *voilà* it pops up.
+And when we go check... *voilà*, it pops up.

 Let's also find the `setTextDescription()` method... and do the same thing:
 `#[Groups([treasure:write])]`.